-The instructions worked for contexts which were very similar to that of the original authors.
-Specifically, for single-team projects in fields where it was easy to release new software and the customer was readily accessible.
+These instructions worked in contexts which were very similar to those of the original authors.
+Specifically, they worked well for single-team projects in fields where it was easy to release new software and the customer was readily accessible.
 That’s a good description of in-house IT development (the original context for XP) and for much of the early web development.
-But it’s not necessarily a good description of all software everywhere.
+But it’s not necessarily a good description of all software projects everywhere.
 For instance, in-house embedded software development – do you think of the end user as the customer, or is the customer really the hardware which the software drives?
-How do you collaborate with hardware?
+How do you collaborate with hardware development?

 Agile as Engineering – Why Agile Works

-In the second half of the 2000s, people such as Mary Poppendieck, Dean Leffingwell, and Alan Shalloway realized that there is a scientific way to look at Agile, which can help adapt Agile to different contexts.
+In the second half of the 2000s, a few people (notably Mary Poppendieck, Dean Leffingwell, and Alan Shalloway) realized that the science underlying Lean also applies to Agile – and that understanding the science provides tools for adapting Agile to different contexts.
 Essentially, Agile splits up the development into small, relatively independent batches of work.
-These batches and their behavior can be managed using standard methods from “queueing theory”, which is a body of knowledge nearly 100 years old on how to optimize a workflow made of batches.
-For instance, queueing theory tells us that schedule predictability depends on each batch being truly complete before being considered “done”.
-This explains one of the more common mistakes in Agile adoptions: declaring stories “done” when the team submits their sprint results to system test, and blithely continuing with a new sprint as if system test would not find any defects at all.
-The team’s velocity will be inaccurate because the batch isn’t truly done.
-See more (and what to do about it) in this article: Fix Your Agile Project by Taking A Systems View and What Makes Agile Work.
+These batches and their behavior can be managed using standard methods from queueing theory, which is a body of knowledge nearly 100 years old on how to optimize a workflow made of batches.
+More on this in What Makes Agile Work.

 Moving into the Future

 Understanding queueing theory enables us to adapt Agile to more challenging contexts, such as large multi-team organizations.
-This also enables us to think about how to achieve agility in other business contexts.
-Applying Agile software methods directly often doesn’t work, but thinking about the batch structure and applying the same concepts to the new field can produce very positive results.
+This also enables us to think about how to achieve agility in other business contexts, such as hardware development.
+Applying Agile software methods verbatim in fields outside software often doesn’t work, but thinking about the batch structure and applying the same concepts to the new field can produce very positive results.

 For more on queueing theory and how it applies to Agile, see What is Queueing Theory and Why Should I Care.
 Or read Lean-Agile Software Development by Shalloway, Beaver, and Trott or Scaling Software Agility or any subsequent book by Dean Leffingwell.